Updated: Jan 19

 While doing Everyday yoga at home keep the Spine erect

 Spine holds a special position in Ashtanga yoga.
-An erect spine is a must for keeping the posture right. any forward bend or slouching in the spinal region creates compression in all the vital organs - lungs, liver, stomach, intestines - reducing their efficiency to a large extent.
+An erect spine is a must for keeping the posture right. any forward bend or slouching in the spinal region creates compression in all the vital organs of the body - lungs, liver, stomach, intestines - reducing their efficiency to a large extent.

 Whether we sit in Padmasana or Sukhasana most of us are habitually inclined to keeping our chin down in general and while doing Yoga pranayamas in particular.
 Keeping the chin up while learning Yoga at home in a sitting or a standing position will automatically slide the spine straight.
+Lear to coordinate the action, attitude, and alignment the right way while practicing yoga asana.
 Knowledge of basic prerequisites for doing pranayamas can help enhance the associated benefits of yoga breathing exercises.
 As per Kundilini yoga the prana when flows unhindered up into the spine ( Sushumna nadi) automatically calms the mind down, for this to happen the spine has to be kept vertically straight.